Ricket/nodebot/README.md

 Copy `config.js.sample` to `config.js` and then look in the file for all configuration options.
 You can disable scripts by renaming them to a different extension or deleting/moving them out of the scripts folder.
+To specify a channel **nodebot** must initialize by running it once to get the data folder.
+See Channels for for more information.

 Running
 -------